mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/oda/oda.md

     **NOTE** to start the conversation loop in ODA preview, send this initial message: "Hi"
     ![flow preview](images/flow_preview2.png)

-## Task 5: Create Channel to Embed ODA in Visual Builder Application or in any custom Web App
+## Task 5: Create Channel to Embed ODA in PeopleSoft Application or in any custom Web App

+NOTE: If you have already created Channel for PICASO in previous Lab Please skip to next step

 1. Click on hamburger menu and select Development > Channels, and click on Add Channel